MoonPoet/xaprb-src/content/blog/core-values.md

 Bad values are many, not few; you can't have 12 "core" values.
 Bad values are worse than no values, because at least not having values is the absence of a lie.

-Bad values stop at words like "believe" and "value."
+Bad values stop at words like "believe" and "feel."
+The word "value" itself belongs to the same category.
 It's an easy cop-out, because beliefs and feelings are intangible, untestable, and personal.
 I have no ability or right to tell another person what to believe or feel, and in many cases it's against the law to take any action against a person based on their beliefs, which makes bad values utterly unenforceable.
 Some companies seem to want bad values for this very reason, because it lets them hide behind their values while being unaccountable for violations.

-Bad values are often easy to smell, because they are dressed up in exaggerated language like "committed."
+Bad values often have a smell, because they are dressed up in exaggerated language like "committed."
-The hotel is "committed" to protecting the environment, really?
+The hotel is "committed" to protecting the environment---really?
-Words like "committed" are easy to test.
+Words like "committed" are testable.
 If a company is committed to something, their very existence depends upon that thing; they are past the point of no return.
 Watering down strong language in this way is a telltale sign that a values statement is marketing, not leadership.
 What happens to the hotel if they don't protect the environment?